farcaster-project/RFCs/user-stories.md

 ## Phases

-We distinguish between two phases: (1) negociation and (2) swap phases.
-The negociation implies Taker and Maker roles, the swap phase implies Alice and Bob roles.
+We distinguish between two phases: (1) negotiation and (2) swap phases.
+The negotiation implies taker and maker roles, the swap phase implies Alice and Bob roles.

-### Negociation phase
+### Negotiation phase

-The negociation phase can be done on a forum, with an OTC, within an DEX, etc. This RFC only defines the interface between the negociation phase and the swap phase.
+The negotiation phase can be done on a forum, with an OTC, within an DEX, etc. This RFC only defines the interface between the negotiation phase and the swap phase.

-We describe the responsability of the two negociation roles.
+We describe the responsibility of the two negotiation roles.

 #### Maker

-The maker start his node in maker mode and register all the parameters an offer requires.
-The daemon setup an onion service and waits for an incoming connection.
-When ready, the daemon prints the 'public offer', the public offer contains all the parameters a taker needs to connect.
-The maker can then distribute the 'public offer' over his prefered channels.
+The maker starts her node in maker mode and registers all the parameters an offer requires.
+The daemon creates an onion service and waits for an incoming connection.
+When ready, the daemon prints the 'public offer'.
+The public offer contains all the parameters a taker needs to connect.
+The maker can then distribute the 'public offer' over her preferred channels.

 ##### Maker offer